Sequence 01

 Sequence 01 (stylized in all caps) is the debut studio album by Japanese girl group F5ve, released on May 5, 2025, through LDH Records.
 Under executive production from BloodPop, the album features additional work by A.G.
 Cook and Hudson Mohawke, and a guest appearance from American singer Kesha.

 It is preceded by the singles "Firetruck", "Lettuce", "Underground", "UFO" and "Magic Clock".

-A deluxe edition of the album, Sequence 01.5 (Dreaming of the 2nd 1st Impact - Consequences of Fate Redux) (Note: Stylized as SEQUENCE 01.5 (dreaming of the 2nd 1st impact - consequences of fate redux).), is set for release on November 14, 2025.
+A deluxe edition of the album, Sequence 01.5 (Dreaming of the 2nd 1st Impact - Consequences of Fate Redux) (Note: Stylized as SEQUENCE 01.5 (dreaming of the 2nd 1st impact - consequences of fate redux).), was released on November 14, 2025.

 Background and recording

 F5ve, composed of the members Sayaka, Kaede, Miyuu, Ruri and Rui, originally made their debut in 2022 under the name SG5 ("Sailor Guardians 5"), taking direct inspiration from the manga franchise Sailor Moon.
 Their formation was a collaboration between LDH Japan and the globally-based Three Six Zero, with BloodPop brought on as executive producer.
 Their first and only single as this iteration, "Firetruck", was released in February 2023 and emphasized a "girl crush" concept; it was met with lukewarm reception.

 By 2024, the group underwent a change in creative direction and re-emerged as F5ve, with subsequent releases taking on a hyperpop influence and ceasing their association to the manga.
 The group saw wide exposure after the singles "Lettuce" and "Underground" went viral on social media.
 In October 2024, the group revealed to Gay Times that their debut album was in production.

 Sequence 01 was developed over nearly two years.
 Initial sessions took place in December 2023, with a team of American producers traveling to Japan to work with F5ve over two weeks.
 Kaede found the recording process with Bloodpop to be a "fresh" experience, "different from how Japanese people create music".
 Their creative team took heavy note of the group's music preferences, with the members sharing playlists for song ideas and giving their input on arrangements.

 The album marked the first time that Sayaka, Kaede, and Miyuu recorded vocals for a project, who previously held dancer-only roles in their former group, Happiness.
 Rui shared that it was the first time that they were able to decide their own singing parts.